Who Will Make Schools Safer for LGBTQ Kids?

 “I think sometimes the message people get is that LGBTQ equity is an agenda that is forcing beliefs on people, as opposed to just insisting on fair and equal treatment of kids in school situations,” West says.
 “Some of our LGBTQ people are of the belief that everyone has to be gung-ho affirming” of the initiative, “and I don’t think that’s realistic, nor do I think that’s authentic.
 I’m less invested in people shifting their beliefs or modifying the way they think about the LGBTQ community.
 What I am saying is that in this classroom, in this school, students all should feel safe and affirmed.’’

 Last school year, TFA hosted four LGBTQ Education Summits where corps members and alumni, including those of different faiths, hashed through those brave conversations.
-Two more were scheduled for this fall, one in October in St. Louis and the upcoming Deep South Summit in Atlanta on November 19 and 20 (to register, go to Resources).
+Two more were scheduled for this fall, one in October in St. Louis and the upcoming Deep South Summit in Atlanta on November 19 and 20.

 The focus of these events is on professional development and the sharing of strategies that attendees can bring back to their regions.
 On that front, West invited a 2016 Orlando corps member, Fatemah Bernard (who is lesbian and married to fellow Orlando corps member Marquita Bernard), to speak about how she handled questions about her identity while teaching at institute this past summer in Tulsa, Oklahoma (a state with so-called “no promo homo” laws).